Fertility & Reproductive Health

 At the UCLA Fertility and Reproductive Health Center, we provide comprehensive fertility services.
 We use a collaborative approach based on each person’s needs and preferences.
 Highlights of our program include:

 Expert physicians: All our physicians in the Fertility and Reproductive Health Center are reproductive endocrinologists, meaning they specialize in fertility and reproductive health.
 The center has also achieved recognition in the “Top Doctor, Reproductive Endocrinology and Infertility” category by Castle Connolly’s Southern California Top Doctors.

-Improvements in women’s care: In addition to caring for patients, our specialists also conduct research.
-Our goal is to improve women’s health care and learn more about disorders that lead to infertility.
+Improvements in care: While caring for patients, our dedicated specialists also conduct research.
+We seek to improve fertility and reproductive health care and learn more about disorders that lead to infertility.

 Personalized treatment plans: Whether you’re interested in infertility testing, genetic counseling or fertility preservation options, our team can help.
 We offer a range of services to provide each patient with a personalized care plan that meets their needs and goals.

 Our areas of care

 The specialists in the Fertility and Reproductive Health Center offer a range of care options, including:

 Fertility evaluations: Our reproductive endocrinologists offer comprehensive fertility testing.
 When we know the root cause of fertility challenges, we can better identify what treatments will work best for you.

 Fertility treatments: If you need help getting pregnant, our specialists provide a full range of treatment options such as intrauterine insemination (IUI), in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).

 Fertility preservation: If you want to postpone pregnancy, our team offers egg, sperm and embryo freezing.
 This allows you to have biological children down the road, if desired.